huhamhire/huhamhire-hosts/README.rst

 * Python 2.6/2.7 with PyQt4 extension for developers.

-* py2exe or py2app would be required while making binary excutables for specified platforms.
+* py2exe or py2app would be required while making binary executables for specified platforms.